*Major story spoilers to follow; you’ve been warned.*

 Nothing else?
 Not the ticking bomb in her body that can explode at any second, killing everyone she’s come to care about?
 Apparently, such trivial concerns are secondary to first kisses under starry skies.

 I can’t help my disappointment from coloring the rest of Fortune’s story.
 Real women and girls are strapped to bombs every day by terrorist organizations and used to kill loved ones and innocent people.
-The emotional and moral complexities of this situation are right there, but Fortune chooses to ignore them in favor of tired teenage angst and will-they-or-won’t they clichés.
+The emotional and moral complexities of this situation are right there, but Fortune ignores them in favor of tired teenage angst and will-they-or-won’t they clichés.
 I understand the content constraints of young adult novels, but if adolescents can read stories about Nazi Germany in Lois Lowry’s Number the Stars, or grapple with soul-sucking dementors in J.K.
 Rowling’s Harry Potter, they can absolutely palette the complexities of war crimes.
 I find the choice to focus the theme of deception on Lia’s relationship with Michael over the deception of living as a human bomb on a space station full of innocent refugees disingenuous to the reader.
 The novel is not marketed as a young adult romance but as a speculative fiction novel; I feel deceived as a reader.

 Lia explodes, but I will be shocked if she doesn’t return in the sequel.